This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 - Substitute 1 tbsp of flavourless oil (such as vegetable or sunflower) for each egg.

-I haven’t tried using any of the other possible egg substitutes such as chia seeds or aquafaba but with this recipe being so forgiving in so many other ways, I’d be surprised if they didn’t work fairly well – just give it a go!
+I haven’t tried using any of the other possible egg substitutes such as chia seeds or aquafaba.
+With this recipe being so forgiving in so many other ways, I’d be surprised if they didn’t work fairly well – just give it a go!

 Make it Allergy Friendly